 Launch: December 18, 1999

-MOPITT is one of five instruments launched December 18, 1999, aboard Terra, a NASA satellite orbiting 705 km above the Earth.
-It was designed by Jim Drummond of the University of Toronto and, with the help of his science team and CSA, prepared for NASA.
+MOPITT is one of five instruments launched December 18, 1999, aboard Terra, a National Aeronautics and Space Administration (NASA) satellite orbiting 705 km above the Earth.
+It was designed by Jim Drummond of the University of Toronto and, with the help of his science team and the Canadian Space Agency (CSA), prepared for NASA.
 Initially planned for a five-year term, the experiment has been prolonged because the data collected is still of high quality and the satellite is in good health.
 MOPITT was manufactured by COM DEV International, of Cambridge, Ontario.